bp100a/RpiPG/README.rst

 Once again beanstalk is a pleasure to work with, much simpler and easier to implement than other queues.
 For this implementation I was hoping to keep setup & deployment as simple as possible, beanstalk did it's best in supporting that goal.

+**google_drive.py:**
+This is a separate process that uses a beanstalk tube to receive authorization tokens and photos to post to the Google Drive.

+You must specify a google drive, the application will create a /rpipg folder in the root of your google drive.
+Under that, for each modeling session a folder with the date/time when the modeling session starts is created for all the photos.

+**beanstalk:**
+This is a simple, effective queue.
+On startup I set the job size limit to 10MB, which is atrocious but given this is a dedicated device & app forgivable.
+Since the photos are about 4.5MB (base64 encoded), if the queue backs up there'll be issues.

 **website:**
 The website is based on a template from the Envato_ market called Kolor_.
 The crown jewel of the website is the circular slider I found called roundSlider_.
 It's totally awesome and the structure of the Kolor templates makes it easy to integrate.